Customer experience: customer service makes the difference

 We arrived at our destination, but had to turn around for 30 minutes before finding a space, as the reserved parking lot was full.

-The show is, we have to accept, up to scratch, but we’d have been happy to have a glass of wine to watch it with.
+The show is, we have to accept, up to scratch, but we would have been happy to have a glass of wine to watch it.
 Last but not least, the bill is very high.
 Having made a complaint at the end the owner gave us a voucher for a discount on a future visit.
 Let’s bet that with the coupon we’d still have paid more than what we could get elsewhere.
 This story is true; we have never been back to this restaurant.

 Why service is important